Model Extraction Attacks on Graph Neural Networks: Taxonomy and Realization: Attack Realisation

-\textbf{Building the ensemble models: } After training the two extracted models for Attack-2, Attack-3 and the attack model, the attacker can setup the ensemble model.
-The output posteriors of the two extracted model are fed into the attack model to generate the final predictions.
+\textbf{Building the ensemble models. } After training the two extracted models for Attack-2, Attack-3 and the attack model, the attacker can set up the ensemble model.
+The output posteriors of the two extracted models are fed into the attack model to generate the final predictions.